marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 On paper it seemed pretty simple.

 People connect to a server.
-This server keeps the whole board of the game and broadcasts it to the everyone when needed.
+This server keeps the game board and broadcasts it to everyone when needed.
 Each player keeps some kind of state on its side for caching.
 Everything related to drawing the game board as well as UI should be handled by the client.